anskaffelser/vefa-validator/README.md

 * Production (current): [http://vefa.difi.no/validator/repo/](http://vefa.difi.no/validator/repo/)
 * Test (upcoming): [https://test-vefa.difi.no/validator/repo/](https://test-vefa.difi.no/validator/repo/)

-Difi does not guarantee the availability of repositoriene.
+Difi does not guarantee the availability of the repositories.
 Local copy is always recommended for production environments.